Section 3: Testing, Reporting, Tracing and Quarantine

 Students, faculty and staff who have been tested at Pat Walker Health Center will be notified of their test result either by phone or with a secure message from the health portal.
 This flow chart details the U of A’s reporting, isolation, notification and other safety procedures for when a positive case is reported to U of A Emergency Management.

 Contact tracing and isolation of people with COVID-19 and close contacts is critical to help slow the spread of COVID-19 in the community.
 It is very important to answer.
 If you do not answer, they will leave a generic message (with no private details) and ask you to call them back.
-If you want to verify that you have been contacted by a UAMS or ADH case investigator or contact tracer, you may call (800) 803-7847.
+If you want to verify that you have been contacted by an ADH case investigator or contact tracer, you may call (800) 803-7847.

 The information you provide is protected health information, so it is kept private.
 Contact tracers and case investigators only reach out to those you have been in close contact with you, but will not share your name unless you give permission.